-Christopher Weiss, 49, of the Carrollton area in New Orleans was rushed to the hospital where doctors determined the bullet did not hit any vital organs.
+Christopher Weiss, 49, of the Carrollton area in New Orleans said he felt a sharp pain in his back and rolled to a stop to investigate.
+Shortly after that he was taken to a hospital where doctors determined the small caliber bullet (the wound was initially thought to be caused by a pellet) did not hit any vital organs.
 Because it came to rest very close to the spinal cord, doctors have decided not to remove it at this time.
 Doctors say Weiss may experience some immediate leg mobility issues but that they hope the effects are temporary, Marc Weiss, Christopher's father, said in a telephone interview from his summer home in Massachusetts.

-The incident occurred as a paceline of about 10 riders in the Semi-Tough Cycling Club were heading west on Bullard Avenue, coming back from their regular Saturday ride to Fort Pike.
+The incident occurred as a paceline of about 10 riders in the Semi-Tough Cycling Club were coming back from their regular Saturday ride to Fort Pike, headed west on Bullard Avenue.
 The shooting is being investigated by the New Orleans Police Department.
 As of May 22, no suspects have been announced.

 In the weeks before the May 13 attack, bicyclists have reported two paint ball attacks while riding on Lakeshore Drive in New Orleans, both the Times-Picayune in New Orleans and the New Orleans Advocate have reported.